Yes, there is a difference between passing off and trade mark infringement. The best to start is to tell you what

 Does that mean I should register my trade mark?

 If you want statutory protection for your exclusive rights with regards to your trade mark, registration is a no-brainer.
-That’s why it is better to do it sooner rather than later.
+That’s why it is better to do it straightaway – don’t wait.

 Relying on passing off as your only protection is a gamble.
-Although it provides a certain level of security to your intellectual property rights, as a common law remedy, it’s much harder to prove in court.
+Although it provides a certain level of security to your intellectual property rights, as a common law remedy, it’s much harder and very expensive to prove in court.

 Not only do you have to prove presumption of misrepresentation among the general public, but you also have to show deception of the public and injury to your goodwill.

 Our advice would be to register your trademark from the outset.